CenterForCollectiveLearning/comchoice/README.md

 | D         | 31    | 3    |
 | A         | 25    | 4    |

-As shown in the table above, `.borda()` method includes alternatives' Borda score and their aggregate position.
+As shown in the table above, `borda` method includes alternatives' Borda score and their aggregate position.

 Next, if you are interested in testing other rules using the same data, you just need to execute another method to the class already defined.
-For instance, `.condorcet()` method calculates the Condorcet winner of an election.
+For instance, `condorcet` method calculates the Condorcet winner of an election.

 ```
-pch.condorcet()
+condorcet(df, weak=True)
 ```

 | alternative | value    |